 Entrance gate and fence in the Zakopane style

-In this article we will look at this architectural innovation, analyzing its key features, influence and legacy, and how this style reflects and enriches Poland's cultural heritage.
+In this article, we will examine this architectural innovation, examining its key features, influence and legacy, and how this style reflects and enhances Poland's cultural heritage.

-The Zakopane style, also known as the Witkiewicz style, is a unique architectural and artistic period that was born in Poland at the end of the 19th century.
-The creator of this style was Stanisław Witkiewicz, who in the 1890s sought to create the foundation for modern Polish national architecture, drawing inspiration from the art of Podhale.
+The Zakopane Style, also known as the Witkiewicz Style, is a unique architectural and artistic period that emerged in Poland in the late 19th century.
+Its creator was Stanisław Witkiewicz, who in the 1890s sought to lay the foundations for modern Polish national architecture, drawing inspiration from the art of the Podhale region.

-This style quickly spread beyond the borders of Zakopane, influencing the design of furniture, clothing, porcelain products, and even the work of composers and writers.
-Using traditional motifs of the Podhale highlanders and enriching them with elements of Art Nouveau, Witkiewicz created a unique style that symbolizes the national spirit of Poles.
+This style quickly spread beyond Zakopane, influencing furniture design, clothing, porcelain, and even the work of composers and writers.
+Using traditional motifs from the Podhale highlanders and enriching them with Art Nouveau elements, Witkiewicz created a unique style that symbolizes the Polish national spirit.

 Key features of the Zakopane style

-Wooden construction: Most Zakopane-style buildings are built of wood, mainly local species such as spruce and fir.
-The intricate woodworking demonstrates a high level of craftsmanship.
+Wooden Construction: Most Zakopane-style buildings are constructed of wood, primarily local species such as spruce and fir.
+The intricate woodwork demonstrates a high level of craftsmanship.

-Steep Roofs: These designs often feature steep, sloping roofs covered with wooden shingles, reflecting the snowy mountain environment.
+Steep Roofs: These designs often feature steep, pitched roofs covered with wood shingles, reflecting the snow-covered mountain environment.

-Ornamental motifs: Folk decorations and carvings are the hallmark of this style, with patterns inspired by local flora, fauna and mythology.
+Decorative Motifs: Folk decorations and carvings are a hallmark of this style, with patterns inspired by local flora, fauna and mythology.

 Integration with nature: Buildings are often situated and designed in harmony with the natural landscape, emphasizing a deep connection with the environment and landscape.